MaciekBaron/sublime-list-less-vars/README.md

 Installation
 ------------
 You can use the Sublime Package Manager to install this plugin.
-Alternatively, clone the repo to you Packages folder.
+Alternatively, clone the repo into your Packages folder.

 Configuration